 Emergency Relief Program

-This service is in the form of food vouchers and financial assistance such as rent arrears, electricity, telephone and other emergency circumstances.
+This service is in the form of food vouchers and financial assistance such as partial rent arrears, electricity, telephone and other emergency circumstances.

 Service is available every Tuesdays and Thursdays.
 Bookings are essential.
 Please call 0738073833 for more information.